jesseoverright/jesseoverright-wp-theme/README.md

 jesseoverright-wp-theme
 =======================

-Custom WordPress theme for jesseoverright.com
+This is a custom WordPress theme developed for [jesseoverright.com](http://jesseoverright.com).